 In certain applications, especially designs utilizing only ceramic output capacitors, there may not be sufficient ripple magnitude available on the feedback pin for stable operation.
-In this case, an external circuit can be added to inject ripple voltage into the FB pin.
+In this case, an external circuit, such as R2-C4-C5 shown in Figure 1, can be added to inject ripple voltage into the FB pin.

 There are some specific considerations when selecting the RCC ripple injector circuit.
-For typical applications, the value of C4 can be selected as $0.1\,\mu\text{F}$ and approximate values for R2 and C5 can be determined using the following equations.
+For typical applications, the value of C4 can be selected as 0.1 μF and approximate values for R2 and C5 can be determined using the following equations.